19hours/sg-statutes/Acts/Casino Control Act.md

 97\.—(1) A casino operator —

-(a) within 7 days after a licensed special employee commences to have functions in or in relation to the casino, shall notify the Authority, in a form approved by the Authority, of the commencement of the exercise of those functions;
+(a) within 7 days (or such other period as the Authority may, on the application of the casino operator, allow in any particular case) after a licensed special employee commences to have functions in or in relation to the casino, shall notify the Authority, in a form approved by the Authority, of the commencement of the exercise of those functions;

+[Act 36 of 2012 wef 31/01/2013]

 (b) not less than once each year, on a date specified by the Authority, shall submit to the Authority, in a form approved by the Authority, a list of the licensed special employees having functions in or in relation to the casino;

-(c) not later than 7 days after a licensed special employee ceases to have functions in or in relation to the casino, shall notify the Authority, in a form approved by the Authority, of the cessation of the exercise of those functions; and
+(c) not later than 7 days (or such other period as the Authority may, on the application of the casino operator, allow in any particular case) after a licensed special employee ceases to have functions in or in relation to the casino, shall notify the Authority, in a form approved by the Authority, of the cessation of the exercise of those functions; and

+[Act 36 of 2012 wef 31/01/2013]

 (d) when requested by the Authority to do so, shall submit to the Authority a list of non-licensed employees in or in relation to the casino.

 (2) Any casino operator who fails to comply with subsection (1) shall be liable to disciplinary action.

+(3) [Deleted by Act 36 of 2012 wef 31/01/2013]

+(4) [Deleted by Act 36 of 2012 wef 31/01/2013]

+### Special employees to provide information, etc., to Authority

-(3) The Authority may, by notice in writing, require a licensee —
+97A\.—(1) The Authority may, by notice in writing, require a licensee to do all or any of the following:

-(a) to provide, in accordance with directions in the notice, such information relevant to the holding of the special employee licence as is specified in the notice; or
+(a) provide, in accordance with directions in the notice, such information relevant to the holding of the special employee licence as is specified in the notice;

-(b) to produce, in accordance with directions in the notice, such records relevant to the holding of the special employee licence as are specified in the notice and to permit examination of the records and the making of copies of the records.
+(b) produce, in accordance with directions in the notice, such records relevant to the holding of the special employee licence as are specified in the notice and to permit examination of the records and the making of copies of the records;

-(4) It is a condition of a special employee licence that the licensee shall comply with the requirements of a notice under this section.

-[Vic.
-CCA 1991, s.
-56]
+(c) furnish to the Authority such authorisations and consents as the Authority directs for the purpose of enabling the Authority to obtain information (including financial and other confidential information) concerning the licensee from other persons.

+(2) Any licensee who fails to comply with a notice under subsection (1) shall be liable to disciplinary action under section 93.

+[Act 36 of 2012 wef 31/01/2013]

 ### Change in situation of licensee